Indoor Air Quality in Schools and Childcare Facilities During COVID-19

 Jianshun “Jensen” Zhang, PhD, is Professor and Director of Building Energy and Environmental Systems Laboratory (BEESL), Department of Mechanical and Aerospace Engineering at Syracuse University (SU), New York, USA, and a Visiting Professor of the School of Architecture and Urban Planning at Nanjing University, China.
 He received his Ph.D. from University of Illinois at Urbana-Champaign and worked at National Research Council of Canada for 8 years before he joined SU.
 He is a co-leader of the SU-wide research cluster in Energy and Environment that promotes and coordinates multi-disciplinary research on the campus.
 Dr. Zhang is an expert in room air and contaminant distribution, material emissions, air purification, building enclosure performance, and combined heat, air, moisture and pollutant simulations (CHAMPS) for integrative design and intelligent controls of buildings.
 He has authored/co-authored over 200 technical papers and 3 American national standards.
 He is Associate Editor of Journal of Science and Technology for the Built Environment (STBE, formerly ASHRAE HVAC&R Research Journal) and The International Journal of Ventilation, and serves as a Member of the Editorial Boards of Building Simulations—an international Journal, International Journal of High-Rise Buildings, and the International Journal of Architectural Frontier Research.
 He is Fellow of ISIAQ and ASHRAE, and current Chairman of the International Association of Building Physics.

-This webinar will be moderated by Karen Wang, PhD, director of CHE.
-It will last for 60 minutes and will be recorded for our call and webinar archive.
+This webinar was moderated by Karen Wang, PhD, director of CHE.
+It lasted for 60 minutes and was recorded for our call and webinar archive.